zhangjingpu/vrone/README.md

-# Release Notes VR ONE Unity 3D SDK 1.1
+# Release Notes VR ONE Unity 3D SDK 1.2

-* Added native head tracking plugins
-* Added VR One default menu
-* Updated LUTs
+* Added support for all Galaxy S5 models
 ----

 # ZEISS VR ONE SDK